-We expect all pupils to be able to accept the points below. ☐ I understand why it is important to use technology safely and correctly. ☐ I understand my responsibilities when using technology. ☐ I understand that I may not be allowed to use technology if I do not use it safely and correctly. \square I will follow these rules at all times.
+- □ I understand why it is important to use technology safely and correctly. - I understand my responsibilities when using technology. - □ I understand that I may not be allowed to use technology if I do not use it safely and correctly. - $\Box$ I will follow these rules at all times.